Aeroluna/LunaCoopMod/README.md

 Previously, if you put a Stetellite too far forward, a Propagator could just feast on them for free, for the rest of the game, with no way to correct the mistake.
 Now you can manually take down erroneous Stetellites.

+- Added P1 Advantage: Stetellites deploy 100% faster.

+This makes it easier to expend charges Stetellites quickly.

 - Changed Mecha Ultralisk Mecha Mooch Module autocast to no longer prioritize own units over allies.
 - Changed Mecha Ultralisk Mecha Mooch Module autocast to prioritize friendly units with the most life.
 - Changed Mecha Ultralisk Mecha Mooch Module to allow autocasting on other Mecha Ultralisks.